I need an appointment immediately. Is that possible?

 Yes and no. We offer the following options, based on Pamela’s reduced* billing rate of $300 per hour: • 15 minute chat for $75 • 30 minute meeting for $150 • 1-hour meeting for $300 • 2-hour meeting for $600 • 3-hour mediation for $1,000 (includes 20 minutes of document review) If you retain our services within 30 days of your initial consultation, one-half of the consult fee is credited to your account. *Based on moving our services to web-based delivery, we felt it was only fair to pass the savings on to you, so our billing rate has been reduced from $350 per hour to $300 per hour.

 What are your fees?

-Negotiation and Advocacy, and Legal Coaching and Consulting are offered on an hourly basis at $300 per hour.
+It depends!
+Some of our services are offered on a flat fee, including Mediation and Advisory Services.
+Legal Coaching and Consulting are offered on an hourly basis at $300 per hour.